Hat Embroidery Machine Options | Learn Before You Buy

 Most people searching for a product like this are starting a new business doing cap embroidery or custom embroidery in general, so financing is part of the decision on which machine to purchase.

-Believe it or not, your credit will probably be less affected leasing an Avancé 1501C for $240-280/month (typical payment range), or even a 1504 mutlihead machine that buying a less expensive consumer one on your credit card – and it won’t make nearly the same profits!
+Believe it or not, your credit will probably be less affected leasing an Avancé 1501C for $240-290/month (typical payment range), than buying a less expensive consumer one on your credit card – and it won’t make nearly the same profits!

 To learn more about caps and hats and the different kinds you can visit: https://en.wikipedia.org/wiki/Cap